How many times have you thought you made the wrong choice?

-Sometimes, we wish we could go back in time & change a decision: we think we took the easy way out of something, we chose this job, house, neighbourhood, relationship, school…& later determine it was the wrong choice, we don’t like the motivation we had when we made a choice & spend time wishing we could go back & change it.
+Sometimes, we wish we could go back in time & change a decision.
+We may think we took the easy way out of something: We chose a job, house, relationship, school that doesn’t fit & later determine it was the wrong choice.

 We’ve all been there; you aren’t alone in any of those regrets.